tarek-hanna/canonical.demos/README.md

 # Anbox Cloud Demos

-A repo to showcase how android apps can use Anbox Cloud Appliance for local development, and to demo how Anbox can be part of github workflows for running ui screenshot tests and generating test reports.
+A repository to showcase how Android applications can use the Anbox Cloud Appliance for local development, and to demo how it can be used as part of GitHub workflows for running UI screenshot tests and generating test reports.

 It includes [nowinandroid](https://github.com/android/nowinandroid) (**'nia'** for short) as an example of a typical android project.

-- To add `nowinandroid` to anbox-cloud-demos repo as a subtree, run `git subtree add --prefix=nowinandroid https://github.com/android/nowinandroid.git main --squash`
+- To add `nowinandroid` to anbox-cloud-demos repository as a subtree, run `git subtree add --prefix=nowinandroid https://github.com/android/nowinandroid.git main --squash`
 `
 - To pull latest changes from `nowinandroid` subtree, run `git subtree pull --prefix=nowinandroid https://github.com/android/nowinandroid.git main --squash`
 `